rofe-dl/genetic-algorithm-shortest-path/README.md

 - For the fitness function, I've used the simple reciprocal of the total distance covered by the path.
 - To mutate, I choose any random bit from the chromosome and flip it.
 Source and goal bits are ignored.
 - Crossover is done by splitting parent chromosomes in two and joining with each other.
 Split size can be configured by user or done randomly.
 - Unlike Yaaximus' method, no probability or links are made between close path points that could increase a path's fitness as a more dynamic approach is tried here.
+If we test using the hardcoded obstacles and path points, we can see the proposed solution finds a shorter path by skipping one path point.

 ## Improvements